Web Analytics

 Rock pooling is very popular on this beach and it's known as one of the best rock pooling beaches in Norfolk.
 At low tide the pools to the left of the beach are revealed and come alive with little creatures crawling or swimming around.

-It's also an excellent dog walking beach.
-You can easily walk from here to East Runton, about a mile, BUT make sure the tide is out, otherwise you’ll get stranded.
+It's also an excellent dog walking beach You can easily walk from here to East Runton, about a mile, BUT make sure the tide is out, otherwise you’ll get stranded.
 When the tide comes in, it cuts off the corner.
 You can also walk to Sheringham, but again, beware of the tide.

-And as from 2016, there are now lifeguards on this beach during the summer months so it makes it very safe for children.
+Lifeguards patrol this beach during the summer months so it makes it very safe for children.
 It even has Blue Flag Status

 Taken on a misty day, below is the beach looking west.
 Due to cliff erosion, these 6 meter stacks have been erected to protect the cliff face, but when the tide goes out, you have lovely hard sand to walk on.
 Not too beautiful to look at when the tide is in so check tide times to really come and enjoy this beach!